Terms used:

 • Boots and blades may carry only the boot manufacturer’s name on the heel at a maximum of ten square centimeters and one engraved identification of the manufacturer at a maximum of 20 square centimeters on each blade and blade guard.

-• Markings must not be offensive and must not refer to tobacco or alcohol.
+• Markings must not be offensive and must not refer to cannabis, tobacco or alcohol.

 In off-ice areas not mentioned above, additional markings with no limitation in size are allowed.